barbago/barbago/ui/README.md

   - make search take a +- lat/lon
   - display current location on web map
 - home page
-- add messaging for edge cases
+- add messaging for edge cases (failure handling)

 ## todo in the future